USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/concepts/cli-scinet-hpc.md

     <div class="highlighted__body">
         <h4 class="highlighted__heading">Learn more</h4>
         <p>
-            To get the most out of the Open OnDemand interface, explore the dedicated <a href="https://scinet.usda.gov/guides/use/open-ondemand#using-ood" target="_blank">User Guides</a> available on the SCINet website.
+            To get the most out of the Open OnDemand interface, explore the dedicated <a href="https://scinet.usda.gov/guides/use/open-ondemand#using-ood" target="_blank">User Guides → Using OOD</a> available on the SCINet website.
 These guides provide more details on available GUI tools, job scheduling and interactive applications like Jupyter or RStudio.
         </p>
     </div>